-When Jesus left us as the express image of God in the form of a man, He sent the Holy Spirit, His own Spirit – the singular Spirit of God upon those who would truly believe.
-Now this “sending” of the Holy Spirit does not signify that the Holy Spirit was outside of the earth and had to be called down from heaven, but rather the Holy Spirit is omnipresent.
+When Jesus, as the express image of God in the form of a man, left us, He sent the Holy Spirit, His own Spirit – the singular Spirit of God upon those who would truly believe.
+Now this “sending” of the Holy Spirit does not signify that the Holy Spirit was outside of the earth and had to be called down from heaven, because the Holy Spirit is omnipresent.

 Nevertheless the sending is the quickening within the believer.
 And just as John the Baptist “saw” the Holy Spirit descend upon Jesus in a vision, so too the Holy Spirit descends / anoints the believer.
-For to say that the earth was void of the Holy Spirit at the time of Christ’s baptism, or even worse, that Jesus was void of the Holy Spirit before His baptism is unscriptural and unreasonable, for Jesus was the manifest presence of the Holy Spirit – the Spirit of God.
+For to say that the earth was void of the Holy Spirit at the time of Christ’s baptism, or even worse, that Jesus was void of the Holy Spirit before His baptism is unscriptural, unreasonable and blasphemous, for Jesus was the manifest presence of the Holy Spirit – the life-giving Spirit of God.

-Jesus said that those who truly believe would receive the the Holy Spirit from within his “innermost being” (John 7:38).
-This does not mean that the Holy Spirit was void within them, for scripture says that upholds all things (perpetually) by the Word of His power, i.e. through the Holy Spirit that permeates all things.
-But it means that they will be quickened by the Holy Spirit within.
+Jesus said that those who truly believe would receive the Holy Spirit from within his “innermost being” (John 7:38).
+This does not mean that the Holy Spirit was void within them, for scripture says that God upholds all things (perpetually) by the Word of His power, i.e. by Christ through His Holy Spirit that permeates all things; but it means that they will be quickened by the Holy Spirit within.
 They will have a consciousness of the presence of God within.